 This disconnect, and the critical importance of giving leaders the opportunity to develop ‘perspective & interdependencies,’ is the reason why the first step on the BTS Business Acumen for the 21st Century point of view is “Lead Your Business”.

 Before anything else, you have to build this enterprise level business acumen and help leaders ‘open the aperture,’ see the broader business, and connect the dots across functions (including all the way to enterprise value creation and financial results).
 To build this understanding, we use business simulations, in which all leaders making the transition to bigger enterprise-level roles can practice gaining ‘perspective & interdependencies’ and making far-reaching, interdependent business decisions.

 They can study cause and effect, understand the broader implications of function-level decisions, and anticipate business impacts down the road.
 This critical enterprise-level business perspective is a first and vital step to becoming a senior leader and making better business decisions.
 Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.